RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/README.md

 #### <b>Amicus Briefs were Filed with 97 Organizations and Experts Supporting Amber Heard's Appeal Directly.</b>
 - <b>1st Amendment and Anti-Abuse points were filed</b> -- E.g., The issues of abuse from their <b><i>vantage point</b></i> as opinion, rejected jury instructions on <i>types</i> of abuse and <b><i>Amber Heard's purpose of Advocacy with an Opinion Editorial on Public Concern.</i></b>

-#### <i>“The truth is like a lion.
+<i>“The truth is like a lion.
 You don't have to defend it.
 Let it loose.
-It will defend itself.” ― Saint Augustine</i>
+It will defend itself.” ― Saint Augustine</i><br>

-It's essential for this to turn into something good - <i><b>"focus on the future" (?)</b></i> ...
+It's essential for this to turn into something good - <i><b>"focus on the future"</b></i> ...
 This can be, in at least some ways with review for a long-term benefit.
 Countless organizations and people were impacted. <i>Most cases like this are unable to be studied, and this gives that opportunity. </i>
 <br><i><b>The truth is a lion to be released</b> and we wish the best for Amber Heard.</i>

 - <i>Amber Heard Did Not Get a Fair Case - Spin Doctoring 2019-Present:</i>